Camper Parent Questions

 Do you offer scholarships?

 We aim to have multiple scholarships available each year.
 Information can be found at campconquest.com/scholarships.
+Outside of Camp Conquest scholarships, you are always welcome to reach out to your insurance or other third parties who may pay up to a certain percentage.

 What can we expect when we arrive?